What Counts as Distracted Driving?

 Step 10: Hire an Experienced Car Accident Attorney

 Proving distraction is rarely simple.
 It takes subpoenas, technical know-how, and fast action to preserve evidence.
-A seasoned car accident lawyer will:
+A seasoned car accident lawyer will:- Send letters to preserve phone and video data

 - Obtain cell and vehicle records through court orders